| |

 Couldn’t get enough photos of Lake Louise!

+Another reason why you have to visit Lake Louise is because there are a few must do activities near the Lake.
 For starters, you have the trailhead for two popular tea house hikes (Lake Agnes and the Plain of Six Glaciers).
 Plus, it’s a great starting point for the Icefields Parkway.

 So, What’s The Best Time To Visit Lake Louise

-The first one being the lack of people at the lake during these times.
+The first is that there’s lack of people at the lake during these times.
 That’s because the tour buses will start arriving starting after 8:00 A.M., bringing the hoards of tourists to crowd the lake.
+So, you want to get here before they arrive, or wait until after they leave, taking the bulk of the tourists with them.

 no-crowds-at-lake-louise